-Among Marxism's greatest concessions to bourgeois materialism is the claim that the history of class society - "written history," Engels reminds us - is a derivation of Man and Nature.39 It is not.
+Among recent Marxism's greatest concessions to bourgeois materialism is the claim that the history of class society-"written history," Engels reminds us-is a derivation of Man and Nature (Marx and Engels 2002, 219n).
+It is not.
 Man and Nature are the greatest of the bourgeoisie's "ruling ideas."
-They are the ideological software of capitalist hegemony over power, profit, and life; their invention, in the two centuries after 1492, is well-documented, widely studied - and generally ignored by Marxists.
+They are the ideological software of capitalist hegemony over power, profit, and life.
+Their invention, in the two centuries after 1492, is well documented, widely studied-and generally ignored by Marxists (Moore 2023c).

-Although we do not need Marx and Engels' authority to make the case, the founders of historical materialism took as their point of departure the critique of bourgeois humanism and bourgeois naturalism.
+Although we do not need their authority to make the case, Marx and Engels took as their point of departure the critique of bourgeois humanism and bourgeois naturalism.
 Marxists easily forget the sixth thesis on Feuerbach and its elaborations in The German Ideology.
-Feuerbach's error was to conceptualize Man (Marx and Engels' uppercase) abstracted from the "ensemble of social relations."40 There is only "real, historical man" and real, historical nature.41 This latter is a richer, evolving historical totality, fore-grounded in Web of Life.
-Historical nature is at once the condition of possibility for a given phase of class society, and the terrain upon which class struggles unfold.
-It includes "real, historical man" through labor, mediating dialectical and non-dialectical antagonisms with the "rest of nature."42
+Feuerbach's error was to conceptualize Man abstracted from the "ensemble of the social relations" (Marx 1975b, 4).
+There is only "real, historical man" and real, historical nature (Marx and Engels 1975, 39).
+This latter is a richer, evolving historical totality, foregrounded in Web of Life.
+Historical nature is, at once, the condition of possibility for a given phase of class society, and the terrain upon which class struggles unfold, in turn shaping those environments.
+It includes "real, historical man" through labor, mediating dialectical and non-dialectical antagonisms with the "rest of nature" (ibid, 31).